qukehua/CoFusion/README.md

 ```
 ## 🌹 Acknowledgment
-Project structure is borrowed from [HumanMAC](https://github.com/LinghaoChan/HumanMAC).
+Project structure is borrowed from [TransFusion](https://github.com/sibotian96/TransFusion).
 We would like to thank the authors for making their code publicly available.

-## 📚 License
-The software in this repository is freely available for free non-commercial use (see [license](https://github.com/sibotian96/TransFusion/blob/main/LICENSE) for further details).